NicoOosterwijk/harvester-modules/README.md

   namespace = "default"                   // the namespace in Harvester name      = "ubuntu20-dev-image-disk"   // name the volume
   size      = "10Gi"                      // give it a size
-  image     = "harvester-public/ubuntu20" // the image to be used, leave it empty to create an empty volume }
+  image     = "harvester-public/ubuntu20" // the image to be used, leave empty to create an empty volume }
 ```